Joe Slowik, USN Vet, Adversary Hunter, and Digital Sanitation Engineer with a focus on ICS

 We don't have one kill chain, we have like three or four of them and then you throw on MITRE attack on top of that.

 [00:19:26] But, you know, we could joke about it.
 You know, how many frameworks do you need and add in things like diamond model and Lord knows whatever else too. [crosstalk 00:20:26]

-But I think it shows that there's a lot of energy around like, okay, we've realized that what we're doing today, and we've realized that for a few years now, or whatever, this doesn't work.
+But I think it shows that there's a lot of energy around like, OK, we've realised that what we're doing today, and we've realised that for a few years now, or whatever, this doesn't work.

-[00:19:41] So how is it that we can start putting things in a framework where we can better sort, analyze and disposition or, articulate what it is that we're seeing?
+[00:19:41] So how is it that we can start putting things in a framework where we can better sort, analyse and disposition or, articulate what it is that we're seeing?

 [00:20:01] Rik: Yeah.

 [00:20:01] Joe: ...
 It doesn't say anything, but you start piecing these things together.

 And now you start either building up something through an attack sequence or a set of behaviours that, correlate with bad actor behaviour, as opposed to just something that's anomalous.
 Because an- an anomaly-